arjune-krishna/HR-Analytics/README.md

-## Interactive HR Analytics Dashboard with Python – Streamlit
+## HR Analytics Dashboard with Python – Streamlit
-Analytics dashboard built with Python and Streamlit.
+In this project, I've analyzed the data of employees, managers, titles and their respective salaries, departments in the organization and built a dashboard to display key metrics for the HR department.

 Live - https://arjune-krishna-hr-analytics-main-gu5bi5.streamlitapp.com/